StrikeForceZero/bevy_auto_plugin/crates/bevy_auto_plugin_proc_macros/docs/proc_attributes/auto_configure_system_set_config.md

 Automatically configures a SystemSet for the app.

 # Parameters
 - `group` - Optional.
 Specifies what group this config is for.
-Omitting acts like a group.
+Omitting acts like default for all groups.
-- `generics(T1, T2, ...)` - Optional.
-Specifies concrete types for generic parameters.
+  - it's recommended to use the schedule label as your group key. e.g. `Update` or `FixedUpdate`
 - `chain` - Optional. calls `.chain()` on the resultant set.
+- `chain_ignore_deferred` - Optional. calls `.chain_ignore_deferred()` on the resultant set.
 - `config(..)`
   - `in_set = SetName` - Optional.
 See [`bevy IntoScheduleConfigs in_set`](https://docs.rs/bevy/0.16.1/bevy/prelude/trait.IntoScheduleConfigs.html#method.in_set)
   - `before = SetName or system` - Optional.
 See [`bevy IntoScheduleConfigs before`](https://docs.rs/bevy/0.16.1/bevy/prelude/trait.IntoScheduleConfigs.html#method.before)